 You can use Visual Studio to develop your C++ projects targeting Android.
 To learn more about this support read the Visual C++ for Cross-Platform Mobile development section on MSDN.

-If you’re currently using Eclipse and considering moving to Visual Studio,
+If you’re currently using Eclipse and considering moving to Visual Studio, you can do that via our Eclipse Android Project Import Wizard.

 Visual Studio supports targeting Linux out of the box – you can edit, remote build and remote debug to a Linux machine (whether that’s a remote machine, a VM running locally or in the cloud, or WSL in Windows 10).